-You’re officially a month into 2017.
+You’re officially a few weeks into 2018.
 Are you intentionally set up to have an consciously, strategically awesome year of expanding your range and impact?
 Most people start strong and energetically, then default back into patterns they’ve been in for a long time, not making the traction forward they really want (explaining our abysmal 9% resolution success rate).
-Let’s change that for you.
-Now that the hype of the new year has cooled off a bit, it’s time…
+Let’s change that this year for you.
+Now that the buildup and hype of the new year has cooled off a bit, it’s time…

 First, If you haven’t taken at least a few focused, visual minutes to peel back the layers of your last year and what it caused in you, do that now right here, then come back to this.
-This is a key, often-missed step, and a big part of why resolutions don’t stick; it’s hard to accurately set and stay on the right new course when you haven’t really gotten to the underpinnings of what got you here in the first place.
+This is a key, often-missed step, and a big part of why resolutions don’t stick; it’s hard to accurately set and stay on the right new course when you haven’t really gotten to the underpinnings of what got you to where you are in the first place.

 So, have you made resolutions for the year yet?
 Before you cross that off your list, let's do a quick check on what this really is, so you can really crush it.
 By definition, a resolution is “a firm decision to do or not do something.”
 It’s definitive, final, involves change of some kind, and is usually a commitment to a big shift from what’s been norm thus far.
 That's a big deal.
 As a definitive declaration, it's very different than a goal, which is the outcome, impact, destination or metric to be achieved– the the finish line you're looking to out there on the horizon.
 Most people mistakenly call out loose goals as resolutions, which is why they often don't pan out; a goal without a resolved commitment to change in behavior to achieve it... is a setup for failure.

 So, let’s get some useful resolutions in place first to support whatever outcomes you're hoping for.
 Otherwise, your best-laid plans of conquest in 2019 might be undermined by never really addressing what you really need to do differently to get there.